 But credit card usage has a dark side.
 Just ask the thousands of people who have gotten into serious debt through unwise use of their cards.
 Most have no malice of intent (even though there are always a few swindlers).
 Most are ordinary folks who have too little money and too much to buy.
 It is easy to lose track of what we have charged until the bills come in.
-A few tanks of gas, a couple of meals with your friends, a new shirt, some CDs, a trip to a mega discount store and...suddenly the credit card bills are in the triple digits and your bank account is in double digits.
+A few tanks of gas, a couple of meals with your friends, a new shirt, some groceries, and suddenly…the credit card bills are in the triple digits and your bank account is in double digits.
 What to do?

-It is important, mandatory really, to limit your number of credit cards.
+It is important (mandatory, really) to limit your number of credit cards.
 One card is probably all you need, especially if you get one with a credit limit that is high enough to cover any emergencies that may arise.
-When you get that tempting 2.9% offer on a super exclusive card, throw it away.
+When you get that tempting 2.9% offer on a super exclusive card (but the interest rate jumps to 17.9% after six months), throw it away.